Governance Commentary

 CEO Succession

 Perhaps the greatest challenge any board faces is finding the right CEO.
-There are few cases when you can “try before you buy” and a poor selection can have devastating consequences.
-We can all remember cases scattered across the Australian corporate landscape of dramatic failures.
-But mostly boards get this right and there are a few hints from those who do:
+Poor selection can have devastating consequences.
+We can all remember cases across the Australian corporate landscape of dramatic failures.
+But mostly boards get it right and here are a few hints from those that do:

-a) If you are using a search consultant check out reputation before choosing.
+a) If you are using a search consultant check out reputation before choosing which firm to use.
+Cost is only one factor to consider.

 b) Make sure you know who’s who in your sector.
 The good CEOs stand out and have industry presence.

 c) Focus on specifying the job accurately.
-Include the capacity to fit with the governance approach, industry outlook, integrity and capacity to lead in disrupted times.
+Include the capacity to fit with your governance approach, industry outlook, integrity and capacity to lead in disrupted times.

 d) Choose your selection panel carefully.
-Include an independent or two if this will broaden the perspective.
+Include an independent or two as this will broaden the perspective.

 e) Be prepared to dig deep for the right person.
 They know their worth.